-WIDA is a consortium of thirty-nine states dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners.
+WIDA is a consortium of 41 states, territories and federal agencies dedicated to the design and implementation of high standards and equitable educational opportunities for English language learners.
 The ACCESS for ELs was developed by the Center for Applied Linguistics in collaboration with the WIDA Consortium and is headquartered at the University of Wisconsin, Madison.

-Federal law requires that all students identified as English learners be assessed annually for English language proficiency.
-This requirement includes students who require special education services under the Individuals with Disabilities Education Act (IDEA).
+Federal law requires all students identified as English learners be assessed annually for English language proficiency.
+This includes students who require special education services under the Individuals with Disabilities Education Act (IDEA).
 Alternate ACCESS is individually administered and is intended only for English learners with significant cognitive disabilities and who meet the Rhode Island eligibility criteria for alternate assessment.
-Alternate ACCESS is not intended for ELs who can be provided with accommodations on ACCESS 2.0 for ELs.
+Alternate ACCESS is not intended for ELs who can be provided with accommodations on ACCESS for ELs.

-Purpose: The purpose of ALTERNATE ACCESS for ELs is to assess the developing English language proficiency of English language learners (ELs) in Grades K-12.
-The assessment data and results are used to determine the English language proficiency level of students; to inform classroom instruction and assessment; to aid in programmatic decision-making; and to provide data for meeting federal and state requirements with respect to student assessment.
+Purpose: The purpose of ALTERNATE ACCESS for ELs is to assess the developing English language proficiency of English language learners (ELs) who also qualify for the alternate assessments.
+The assessment data and results are used to determine the English language proficiency level of students; inform classroom instruction and assessment; aid in programmatic decision-making; and provide data for meeting federal and state requirements with respect to student assessment.